Request a bet offers are popular with bookmakers and bettors alike.

 - Paddy Power – #WhatOddsPaddy

-Much like a traditional accumulator, these bets typically offer poor value.
-If each of the DIY selections are poor value, then the bookmaker overround (their profit margin) is compounded.
+Much like a traditional accumulator, these bets offer poor value.
+Each selection of a DIY will be poor value.
+So, the bookmaker overround (profit margin) compounds.

-However, there are certain situations when DIY bets can be useful for matched bettors.
+But, certain types of DIY bets are useful for matched bettors.

 Lots of DIY bet markets are actually still layable at Betfair.